mwinton05506/Candy_Land/README.md

 # Candy_Land
-Here is the first project that I completed as part of my introduction to computing course.
+Here is the first project that I completed as part of my Introduction to Commputing course.
+This is a terminal-based game, based on the popular board game, Candy Land.
+It was written in C++ and utilizes, structs and classes, reading from a file, random number generation, among other things.